Skip to content

 The amount of money that you will receive for a total and permanent disability (TPD) claim will depend on several factors, including the specific terms of your insurance policy, the severity of your disability, and any other income or benefits that you are receiving.
 It is important to carefully review the terms of your insurance policy and consult with a qualified legal professional to determine the specific amount of money that you may be eligible to receive.

-Download your FREE TPD Guide!
+Download your FREE Injury Compensation Guide!

-Download Guide - Coutts Guide to TPD
+Download Guide - Injury Compensation

 Download Guide